WeiDUorg/weidu/README-WeiDU-Changes.txt

   * USER_DIRECTORY et al. work on Linux.
   * Return values have been redefined.
 There is now a return value for INSTALLED WITH WARNINGS.
+  * All biffs added to the key file on EE-type games use slash as path separator

 Version 240:
   * GAME_INCLUDES supports SoD.